 Applications of UV Spectroscopy:

-The concept and principle of ultra-violet spectrophotometer have several applications.
+The concept and principle of UV spectrophotometer have several applications.
 For instance, this is used to detect a functional group.
 It can be used to detect the absence or the presence of chromophore in a complex compound.

 This can also be used to detect the extent of conjugation in polyenes.
 When there is an increase in double bonds, the absorption shots to the longer wavelength.
 In addition, UV spectroscopy may be used to identify unknown compounds.
 The spectrum of an unknown compound is going to be compared with the spectrum of a reference compound.
 If both spectrums coincide, this unknown compound will be successfully identified.

 UV spectroscopy can also help determine the configurations of a geometrical isomer.
-It has been established that cis-alkenes are absorbed in a different wavelength compared to trans-alkenes.
+It has been established that cis-alkenes are absorbed at a different wavelength compared to trans-alkenes.
 If one of the isomers comes with non-coplanar structure, it can still be determined by UV spectroscopy.

 Lastly, this tool can determine the purity of a substance.
 To do this, the absorption rate of the sample solution is going to be compared with the absorption rate of the reference solution.
 The intensity of the absorption can be used to calculate the purity of a substance.